marmelab/tipsy-go/Readme.md

 The aim is to be the first to get all 6 of your pucks flipped, or to exit the black puck.

 Each time a puck go out of the board, it is flipped and replaced on the board.

+This project goal is to help player to choose the right moves to win.

 ![Tipsy demo gif](./lookandfeel.gif)